aimnas/1.13_starter_documentation/README.md

 #### 1.2.1 Install the latest SCI
 This is the preferred way to go for people who want to start playing 1.13 as it will give you a good out of the box experience.

+> As of 2020/10/15, the OneDrive link below is not being updated.
+An **unofficial** source for the latest SCIs can be found [here](https://jenkins.maeyanie.com/job/JA2%20SCI/).

 You can get the latest SCI file from [this OneDrive location](https://onedrive.live.com/?id=13A6926EAC52083!583&cid=013A6926EAC52083).
 If you sort the OneDrive file listing from new to old you should see the file with the highest revision number up on top: download this one.

 Once you have downloaded the file you will need to extract its contents with a file archiver.
 There are different tools to use for this like [7-Zip](https://www.7-zip.org/ "7-Zip homepage").
 Extract the file to the location where your target JA2 installation is located and choose to overwrite files if you get asked, so for this example we'll use `C:\Games\Jagged Alliance 2\`.